Nico-Facto/Covid-19/README.md

 but we can do this with all country.

 Sources of data : https://ourworldindata.org/coronavirus-source-data
-i take the full data
+i take the full data.

 ## Run experiment :